sergioissi/cdk.telegram-alarm-bot/README.md

 Please take a look at <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html">Lambda limits</a>

 What you have to do before deploy the infrastructure is to create a telegram bot with 'BotFather' and save the bot_id, token and chat_id into a secret in AWS Secrets Manager.
+You have to change the 'your_secret_id' in the lambda_stack.py file.

 ## Setup